cran/tbea/README.md

 Please cite this package as follows:

-Ballen, G.A. & Reinales, S. (2024). tbea: tools for pre- and post-processing in Bayesian evolutionary analyses.
-BioRxiv
+Ballen, G.A. & Reinales, S. (2025). tbea: tools for pre- and post-processing in Bayesian evolutionary analyses.
+Evolutionary Journal of the Linnean Society
 <https://www.biorxiv.org/content/10.1101/2024.06.18.599561>.

 If you use bibtex, use the following entry in your .bib file: